 Here are just some of the certifications that will help you demonstrate your expertise in the area of enterprise architecture:

 Demand is especially high these days for enterprise architects with training, knowledge, and experience in the areas of event-driven architecture and microservices.
-Read this blog for the 5 best microservices certifications for enterprise architects.
+Check out this post to learn about useful certifications: 5 best microservices certifications for enterprise architects.

 It’s said that the only place where ‘success’ comes before ‘work’ is in the dictionary.
 Developing the hard skills will always work best as a combination of certifications and on-the-job experience.
 You will need training and professional guidance one way or another to advance your career.